 A large quiet pool (perfect for naps and frozen drinks) is on its own terrace, with a more rollicking family area boasting a zero-entry pool and lazy river for endless loops sits down a few steps with a broad green for yard games and the Sea Level Poolside Bar & Grill adjoining.
 There’s even an old-timey ice cream parlor, Sprinkles, which opens its doors on the weekends.

-Dinner at the hotel’s premiere dining room, Primrose was memorable, with a Florida gulf shrimp cocktail, an 18 oz boneless rib eye served with caramelized onion, asparagus, truffle potato puree for him and Blackened snapper with corn puree, field pea succotash and gnocchi for the bride.
+Dinner at the hotel’s premier dining room, Primrose, was memorable, with a Florida gulf shrimp cocktail, an 18 oz boneless rib eye served with caramelized onion, asparagus, truffle potato puree for him and Blackened snapper with corn puree, field pea succotash and gnocchi for the bride.
 The service was big-city slick with down south warmth.

 We have no doubt he will succeed.